Tropical Storm Richard

 Torrential rains from Typhoon Megi

-have triggered flooding and landslides in Taiwan that have left 7 people dead and 23 missing.
+have triggered flooding and landslides in Taiwan that have left 3 people dead and more than 20 missing.
 The typhoon is also being blamed for the deaths of 36 people and $176 million in damage earlier this week in the Philippines.
-Megi continues its slow march towards China at 5 mph, and is expected to make landfall Saturday afternoon on the Chinese coast opposite from Taiwan.
-Megi is a large and powerful Category 1 typhoon with 90 mph winds, but rising wind shear
+Megi continues its slow march towards China at 5 mph, and is expected to make landfall Saturday morning on the Chinese coast opposite from Taiwan.
+Megi remains a large and powerful Category 2 typhoon with 110 mph winds today, but rising wind shear

-has significantly weakened the storm today.
-Megi will continue to weaken until landfall, but will still be capable of causing considerable wind and storm surge damage even at Category 1 strength.
+is beginning to erode the northern portion of the storm's eyewall.
+It likely that Megi's eyewall will collapse before landfall, resulting in substantial weakening to a Category 1 storm.
+Megi will still be a very large and powerful storm capable of causing considerable wind and storm surge damage even at Category 1 strength.
 Heavy rain will likely cause serious flooding since Megi is moving slowly and is a huge storm.
 I expect Megi will be a billion-dollar disaster for China, mostly due to flooding from heavy rains.
-The outer rain bands of Megi will continue to affect Taiwan and the coast of China near Taiwan through Saturday, as seen on China's radar composite
+The outer rain bands of Megi will affect Taiwan and the coast of China near Taiwan all day today, as seen on China's radar composite

 and Taiwan radar.Figure 3.